-- Limiting sun exposure is paramount – remember midday is when skin is most at risk of sun exposure so limit the time you spend in the sun at this time and the hours either side of midday.
-Obviously it is not always going to be practical to be inside at these times but when outside try to stay in the shade, use a sunhat, broad brimmed hat, peaked cap or visor, and try to turn your face away from winter or summer sun as far as possible.
+- Limiting sun exposure is paramount.
+Remember midday is when the skin is most at risk of sun exposure so limit the time you spend in the sun at this time and the hours either side of midday.
+Obviously it is not always going to be practical to be inside at these times but when outside try to stay in the shade, use a sunhat, broad-brimmed hat, peaked cap or visor, and try to turn your face away from winter or summer sun as far as possible.

 © 2013 Ebonny